Xyra0a/MyProject/README.md

 ## ✍️ Blog

-Decription : Teach you how to make API in Laravel 12
+Decription : A complete beginner-friendly guide on how to build a simple API using Laravel 12.
+Perfect for aspiring web developers who want to understand the fundamentals of API development in Laravel.

 🔗 [View Project](https://medium.com/@faridappratama/cara-membuat-api-sederhana-dengan-laravel-12-panduan-untuk-web-developer-pemula-e5d2fe9a27ae)